jcolson/foundryvtt_cards/README.md

-# Great Dalmuti (and other examples) deck of cards for Foundry VTT
+# Three decks of cards for FoundryVTT

+- The Great Dalmuti
+- 54 Playing Cards (standard 52 card deck + 2 Jokers)
+- Three Dragon Ante

 ## To Install in your Foundry v9 instance